PPO plan overview

 Currently, we have three different PPO products that you'll see on member ID cards.

 • Access PPO - This is our most popular PPO product.
 It is offered to commercial small groups, commercial large groups, and select private exchanges for employers.
-Access PPO includes an "enhanced benefit," which are lower copays or cost shares for office visits and some drugs with a select group of providers, including physicians and pharmacies at Kaiser Permanente Washington.

 Please see our Identifying members page for samples of these ID cards.